epfl-ada/ada-2020-project-milestone-p3-p3_mojo_team/README.md

 5. **By 23.12.20 :** Video pitch recording.

 ## Organization within the team
-- Feature engineering will be done by the whole team together to ensure our dummy variables are defined correctly.
+- Feature engineering was done by the whole team together to ensure our dummy variables are defined correctly.
-- Propensity/similarity scores will be done by Dorian and Myriam individually as to compare the matching obtained by each.
+- Propensity/similarity scores will was done by Dorian and Myriam individually as to compare the matching obtained by each.
-- Assessment of the results will be performed by David.
+- Assessment of the results was performed by David.
-- Datastory/report writing TBD.
-Will depend on how teammates' other projects are progressing.
+- Datastory/report writing TBD was filled step by step by each member of the team
 - Video recording by teammate with best english accent (TBD)... :-)

 ## Questions for TAs